ethan-ck/Alexandria/PC  Hardware Management/Computing Basics.md

 GPUs have thousands of cores dedicated to simple arithmetic

-DRAM - SSDs and Hard Drives
+**DRAM - SSDs and Hard Drives**
-CPU communicates directly with DRAm through memory channels inside the motherboard
+CPU communicates directly with DRAM through memory channels inside the motherboard

-inside DRAm Chips is a 32 memory bank 8192 columns wide by
+inside DRAM Chips is a 32 memory bank 8192 columns wide by

 Stores data using capacitors and transistors

 SSDs - perm store data in arrays called 3D NAND

+Read/Write Head for Hard drives